An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Conclusions and outlook

 To this end, we introduce a market operator that acts as an equilibrium selection mechanism according to an upper-level objective function.
 By recasting the binary equilibrium problem as a hierarchical multi-objective program subject to a binary quasi-equilibrium, our method allows to explicitly incorporate the trade-off between market efficiency and the budget required for compensation payments to obtain an incentive-compatible market outcome.
 With regard to the power market, this can be interpreted as striking a balance between maximizing short-run welfare (consumer utility less generation costs) and the amount of uplift payments, which are usually funded through taxation, usage fees, or price mark-ups.

-Instead of a shadow price from a marginal relaxation of the integral constraint, our method yields a ``switch value,'' which is the loss a player would incur if she were to deviate from her individually optimal decision.
+Instead of using the shadow price from a marginal relaxation of the integral constraint, our method yields a ``switch value,'' which is the loss a player would incur if she were to deviate from her individually optimal decision.
 The switch value can also be readily interpreted as the compensation payment a player should receive if the market operator requires her to deviate from the individually optimal strategy.
-As elaborated earlier, we also believe that the switch value can be used for algorithmic improvements and new approaches to solve binary problems (e.g., act as a stopping criterion, guide a branch-and-bound algorithm).
+The switch value can be used for algorithmic improvements and new approaches to solve binary problems (e.g., act as a stopping criterion, guide a branch-and-bound algorithm).

 Most importantly, we show that this method can be reformulated and solved as a mixed-binary linear program under general conditions, and that the solution is at least as good as the current practice under certain assumptions.
 Hence, the approach can be applied to a wide range of real-world problems, including Nash equilibria in energy and natural resource markets.
 The approach allows to include a variety of market regulations, such as ``no-loss'' rules common in power markets.
 These rules can be formulated as linear constraints and therefore do not substantially increase the numerical complexity of obtaining a binary quasi-equilibrium.